stephanieWieg/BIOL3070-Spencer/Final_Draft.md

 # BACKGROUND

 Citizens have the power to help scientific observations move along.
-The widespread ability to collect datad is amazing.
+The widespread ability to collect data is amazing.
 Using their observations of fireflies across Utah we have the opportunity to monitor the firefly population across the years.
-This dataset includes retroactive data from before 2000, however, by focusing on the innformation in the recent years we can determine trends in the firefly population.
+This data set includes retroactive data from before 2000, however, by focusing on the information from 2016 to 2024, we can determine more recent trends in the firefly population.
+In Evans et al. paper from 2019 they found a link between the larval stage abundance and the climate, where the temperature in the prevoius year would affect the abundance and timing of the next year’s larval stage.

-drought?
-Factors that may influence it?
-Research on firefly conditions for habitat
+This is an indication that temeprature could be having an effect on the firefly abundance each year.

 # QUESTIONS AND HYPOTHESIS